kknwankwo/WQU-DS-UNIT1/README.md

 # [My code from WorldQuant University's Data Science Course](https://wqu-ds.tditrain.com/user/knwankwo184/tree/datacourse)

-Click on the link above
+STEP 1: Click on the link above.

-Login (PLEASE DO NOT CHANGE LOGIN DETAILS):
+STEP 2: Login (PLEASE DO NOT CHANGE LOGIN DETAILS):

 Username: knwankwo184

 Password: 0ab134

-Launch server, and see miniprojects in python file and data-wrangling file.
+STEP 3: Launch server, and see miniprojects in python file and data-wrangling file.

 Syllabus covered in my code:
 1. Programming and Python fundamentals, Data structures (miniproject: in, ip).